 Illumination Youth Arts

 UNC’s Illumination Youth Arts Program focuses on teaching at-risk children and teens artistic skills in a variety of disciplines to help them explore their life experiences and build confidence.
 All programming is offered at no charge, primarily at UNC’s Oppenheim Center for the Arts in Scranton, which is fully equipped with studio space for each artistic discipline.
 Transportation is available and dinner is also served on weeknights.
-Classes usually take place in the evening and focus on eight arts disciplines: photography, theatre, music recording, video production, culinary arts, dance, visual arts, and pottery.
-For more information, call UNC’s Director of Community Youth, Angel Atell, at 570-961-1592, ext 105.
+Classes focus on various arts disciplines including photography, pottery, visual arts, video, and podcasting.
+For more information, call UNC’s Community Youth Manager, Kylee Colvin, at 570-961-1592, ext 105.

 Leaders in Training

-UNC developed the Leaders in Training Program more than 15 years ago out of a need to serve teens at-risk of destructive behaviors.
+UNC developed the Leaders in Training Program nearly 20 years ago out of a need to serve teens at risk of destructive behaviors.
 The program has since been recognized by the PA Department of Public Welfare as a successful delinquency prevention course.
 Through a 38-week curriculum and less intensive summer program, participants learn the skills necessary to accomplish their goals and remain committed to their communities.
 Graduates of the Leaders in Training demonstrate higher levels of self-esteem and cooperation, and 95% of our participants progress to the next grade level, graduate, or move on to either secondary education or the job market.
-It is our goal to give these students the tools, connections, and motivation to become successful, critical thinkers who are aware of their community and seek to change things for the better.
-For more information, call UNC’s Director of Community Youth, Angel Atell, at 570-961-1592, ext 105.
+It is our goal to give these students the tools, connections, and motivation to become successful, critical thinkers who are aware of their community and seek to change their community for the better.
+For more information, call UNC’s Community Youth Manager, Kylee Colvin, at 570-961-1592, ext 105.

 Project Hope Summer Camp

 Since 1970, UNC has been providing youth (aged 5-12) from low-income families with a traditional summer day camp experience via Project Hope.
 The camp is hosted at Camp Kelly in Tunkhannock, PA, and campers are provided with transportation, and also served breakfast, lunch, and a nutritious snack before returning home.
-Arts and crafts, sports, and supplemental tutoring activities are all on the agenda to make the experience both fun and educational.
-For more information about Project Hope call UNC’s Director of Child Care and Project Hope Coordinator, Michael McHale at 570-344-9882.
+Arts and crafts, sports, and a variety of other activities are all on the agenda to make the experience both fun and educational with a focus on physical and mental health.
+For more information about Project Hope, contact Kelly Langan, UNC Director of Director of Children & Teens, at firstname.lastname@example.org.